Subadditivity of Kodaira dimensions for fibrations of three-folds in positive characteristics: Preliminaries

+Let $f: X \to Y$ be a projective morphism between reduced, $G_1$ and $S_2$ Noetherian schemes of pure dimension and of finite type over a field $k$.
+If either $Y$ is Gorenstein, or $f$ is flat then similarly as above we can define the \emph{relative canonical sheaf} $\omega_{X/Y}$ and the \emph{relative canonical divisor} $K_{X/Y}$.

-It is known that relative dualizing sheaf is compatible with a flat base change (cf. [\cite{Ha}, Chap.
+It is known that relative canonical sheaves are compatible with flat base changes (cf. \cite[Chap.
 III Sec.
-8]).
-For a non-flat base change, we have the following result which is similar to [\cite{CZ}, Theorem 2.4]. \begin{Proposition} Let $f: X \rightarrow Y$ be a flat projective morphism between two normal varieties.
+8]{Ha}).
+To treat non-flat base changes, we have the following result which is similar to \cite[Theorem 2.4]{CZ}. \begin{Proposition} Let $f: X \rightarrow Y$ be a separable flat projective morphism between two normal varieties.
 Let $\Delta$ be an effective $\mathbb{Q}$-Weil divisor on $X$ such that $K_{X/Y} + \Delta$ is $\mathbb{Q}$-Cartier.
-Let $\pi: Y' \rightarrow Y$ be a smooth modification, $\bar{X}'= X\times_Y Y'$ and $\sigma: X' \rightarrow \bar{X}$ the normalization morphism, which fit into the following commutative diagram
+Let $\pi: Y' \rightarrow Y$ be a generically finite surjective morphism from a smooth variety, $\bar{X}'= X\times_Y Y'$ and $\sigma: X' \rightarrow \bar{X}$ the normalization morphism, which fit into the following commutative diagram

 where $\pi'$ and $\bar{f}'$ denote the natural projections, and $f'=\bar{f}'\circ \sigma$.